06.05.2019

 Today, people are returning to these traditional, gourmet salts for their nuanced flavors and texture, as well as their superior nutritional mineral content.
 Sea salt is a vital source of calcium, magnesium, iodine, and other trace minerals that are beneficial to human health.
 Industrially-produced salts are often devoid of these minerals, and are required by law to add them back in.

-Flor de sal or, “fleur de sel,” as it is known in France, is a literal “flower of salt.”
+"Fleur de sel,” as it is known in France, is a literal “flower of salt.”
 The conditions must be perfect for the fragile salt flowers to form.
 The wind must be still, the rain minimal, and the humidity just right.
 When the salinity in these shallow salt pans reaches super saline conditions, ultra-white crystals balance themselves on the water’s surface.
 This delicate form of salt has a unique texture and flavor, ultra clean and crisp.
-In Portugal, it is also known as salt cream, because it must be gently skimmed away from the surface, like cream from milk.
-This unique salt can form in a matter of hours, unlike the denser, traditional salt.
-It can even be harvested twice a day when the weather conditions allow it.

-The practice of harvesting the flor de sal is emulated from the French technique for Fleur de Sel.
+The practice of harvesting the salt is emulated from the French technique for Fleur de Sel.
 The crystal form and texture is quite similar and the processes are nearly identical, but there are subtle differences in the color and flavor that are dependent on the terroir of the different salt ponds.
 There is more rain in the salt-producing regions of France than in Olhão Portugal, which is why this salt is whiter than the French equivalent.
 The sediment in the French pools is agitated by rain and wind, and gets trapped within the crystals turning the salt grey.

 Both varieties of Necton’s salt are naturally wet with remnants of pure sea water.
 It is best not to keep these salts in a salt mill.
 To preserve the subtle flavor of the sea, we recommend storing them in a glass jar or wooden salt cellar.